Murphy Ranch

-Murphy Ranch is an abandoned ranch in Rustic Canyon, Los Angeles, built in the 1930s by Winona and Norman Stevens.
-A long-running urban legend claims the ranch was built to serve as a pro-Nazi enclave.

 From 1950-1965, the property was owned by the Huntington Hartford Foundation, which operated it as an artists' retreat.

 The site, now abandoned and in a state of disrepair, is currently owned by the city of Los Angeles.

 History

-Jessie M. Murphy purchased 41 acres of the Lawes property in Rustic Canyon, Los Angeles in the early 1930s.
+Jessie M. Murphy purchased 41 acres of the Lawes property in Rustic Canyon in the Santa Monica Mountains in the early 1930s.
 This land became known as Murphy Ranch.
 Winona and Norman Stevens purchased it from Jessie Murphy in 1933 or 1934.
 Winona Bassett Stevens was a wealthy heiress, inheriting a fortune amassed by Arthur J. Bassett in the Chicago steel industry.
 A Rasputin-like spiritual healer named Conrad Anderson convinced Winona to purchase the Murphy property as a survival retreat, accurately claiming that a great war was coming.

 Construction began in 1934.
 Canyon hillsides were terraced, and 8 long concrete staircases were built into the side of the canyon to maintain orchard trees on the terraces.
 A good well was drilled, and a 300,000-gallon water tank and another smaller tank were added to be filled from the well.
 A watering system was built to water the trees in the terraces.
 A concrete building to house two large diesel generators was constructed to provide electricity for the property's needs.
 The entire 41 acres were chain-link fenced at the perimeter, with barbed wire strands across the top.
 It appears that this fence is still there today.
 An electric gate at the property entrance had an intercom wired to the main house, from which the gate could be operated remotely.
 A strong steel house was built to serve as a garage in the original plan.
 Several large mansions were planned, one by architect Paul Williams, a well-known African American architect in the Southern California area.
 However, only the steel building and two other small houses were built by the time the Stevens family moved in, which was November 26, 1942 - Thanksgiving Day.